Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="browse"></a>
 ### browse

 This button allows the admin to open [elFinder](http://elfinder.org/) and select a file from there.
-Run ```composer require backpack/filemanager``` to install elFinder, then you can use the field:
+Run ```composer require backpack/filemanager && php artisan backpack:filemanager:install``` to install [FileManager](https://github.com/laravel-backpack/filemanager), then you can use the field:

 ```php
 [   // Browse